rayyao/IRPNet/README.md

-This is an infrared small target detectio project.
+This is an infrared small target detection project.
 The code will be made public after the paper is accepted.